avinashsingh/mcp-sdlc-tracker/README.md

 npm run dev
 ```

+### Initializing the Database

+Before using any other tools, you must initialize the database:

+1. Call the `initialize` tool and provide your current working directory path (e.g., "/Users/username/project")
+2. The tool will create `.project_tracker.db` in that directory and set up all necessary tables

 ### Connecting to MCP Clients

 This server uses stdio transport, so it can be connected to any MCP-compatible client such as: